2026 Committee Descriptions and Executive Positions

 The President-elect has authority as and will assume the full duties of the President in case of his/her/their absence.
 The President-elect will, in most cases, succeed the President in the leadership track.
 He/she/they is responsible for facilitating board orientation and assisting the President with board governance.
 As Finance Committee Chair, he/she/they recommends policies that will ensure long-range financial stability, develops the annual budget for approval, and oversees for the Finance Committee and its quarterly meetings.
 Additional responsibilities include facilitating the BE the CAUSE Campaign, educating membership, and securing 100% board support.

-The Programming & Education Committee develops and coordinates monthly educational programs and webinars for the chapter, secures locations for in-person programs, arranges catering for breakfast and lunch as needed, and submits programs for CFRE credits as appropriate.
-The goal of the committee, with input from IDEA, is to develop programs that respond to educational needs of chapter members and others in the community.
-The committee works to provide a diverse selection of programs in varied locations throughout Hampton Roads.
-Additionally, the committee works with other committee chairs to coordinate special programs such as the CFRE Preparatory Course for the chapter on a biennial basis.
+The Programming & Education Committee develops and coordinates monthly educational programs and webinars for the chapter.
+In addition, the committee will prepare and execute a plan for the annual Fundraising Leadership Symposium (FLS) program that provides a program that expands upon and aligns with the chapter’s monthly programming.
+The goal of the committee is to develop events that respond to the educational needs of chapter members and others in the community.
+The committee also works with the Continuing Education Chair to coordinate special programs such as the CFRE Preparatory Course for the chapter on a biennial basis.

 The Secretary prepares and distributes accurate minutes of all meetings of the chapter and Board of Directors (minutes of committee and member meetings shall be recorded if directed by the Board of Directors).
 He/She/They also collect committee reports for the consent agenda presented at each Board meeting for approval.